Contact

 Service area covered

-The directory operates at national scope, covering all 50 US states and the District of Columbia.
+The provider network operates at national scope, covering all 50 US states and the District of Columbia.
 The garage repair sector intersects with jurisdiction-specific regulatory frameworks — including locally adopted editions of the International Residential Code (IRC), published by the International Code Council (ICC), and the National Electrical Code (NEC/NFPA 70), adopted in some form by all 50 states — meaning that contractor qualifications, licensing requirements, and permitting obligations vary significantly by location.

 Contractors working on attached garages — those sharing at least one wall with habitable space, as classified under IRC Section R302 — face fire separation and egress requirements distinct from detached accessory structures.
-Submissions that identify the garage type (attached vs. detached) and the applicable IRC edition adopted by the service jurisdiction allow for more precise directory classification.
+Submissions that identify the garage type (attached vs. detached) and the applicable IRC edition adopted by the service jurisdiction allow for more precise provider network classification.

 What to include in your message